Geetima2021/RISC-V-Myth-workshop/README.md

 ```bash
 reg 0 <register name>
 ```
-The spike debugger along with a register is as shown below
+The spike debugger along with a register is as shown below-

 ![C4](https://user-images.githubusercontent.com/63381455/123113626-513d8c80-d45c-11eb-9af0-5fa579c0920a.png)

 Information on the RISC-V options is available in [RISC-V options](https://gcc.gnu.org/onlinedocs/gcc/RISC-V-Options.html) and [here](https://www.sifive.com/blog/all-aboard-part-1-compiler-args).

 Also certain nomenlature are also discussed starting from bits to doubleword.
-The chronological order of the same along with the RISC-V signed number and unsigned number ranges is as shown in the figure below
+The chronological order of the same along with the RISC-V signed number and unsigned number ranges is as shown in the figure below.

 ![I1](https://user-images.githubusercontent.com/63381455/123209636-8a1e4580-d4de-11eb-9b4a-4d9e5fa3b949.png)